TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Form/Select.rst

 :aspect:`Description`
     When the element contains options, then this property allows you to define which of the related records' properties are used as the visible text in the SELECT element.
+This property only works when using data related to an Object.

 :aspect:`Default value`